Neptune Township, New Jersey: Local government

+In October 2024, after the township committee didn't make a choice from the three candidates nominated, the township's Democratic Party committee chose past Neptune Board of Education President Jason A. Jones to fill the seat expiring in December 2025 that became vacant following the resignation of Keith Cafferty the previous month.

 In April 2021, the Township Committee selected Tassie York to fill the seat expiring in December 2022 that had been held by Carol J. Rizzo until she resigned from office to move out of the county.
 York served on an interim basis until the November 2022 general election, when she was elected to serve the balance of the term of office.

 In January 2016, the Township Council selected Carol J. Rizzo from three candidates nominated by the Democratic municipal committee to fill the seat expiring in December 2016 which was vacated by Eric Houghtaling when he took office in the New Jersey General Assembly earlier that month.

-Federal, state, and county representation
+Federal, state and county representation

 Neptune Township is located in the 6th Congressional District and is part of New Jersey's 11th state legislative district.